Shiv Kumar Shastri

+Shiv Kumar Shastri (1915–1989) was an Indian politician, social reformer and Vedic scholar.

+He won the 1967 (Fourth) Lok Sabha Elections as an independent candidate.

+In 1971, he joined Bhartiya Kranti Dal party (led by Shri Chaudhary Charan Singh) and fought the 1971 (Fifth) Lok Sabha Elections.
+He was the only elected candidate out of 101 candidates of the party in that election.

+Personal life

-Shiv Kumar Shastri शिवकुमार शास्त्री(1915-1989) was an Indian politician, social reformer and Vedic Scholar.
-He was born on 15 October 1915 at Village Arya Nagar, District Aligarh(U.P.).He was Sisodia Rajput.
-His father was Shri Ram Chandra Singh & mother was Smt.
+He was born on 15 October 1915 at Village Arya Nagar, District Aligarh (U.P.).

+He was Sisodia Rajput.
+His father was Shri Ram Chandra Singh and his mother was Smt.
 Gayatri Devi.
 His wife's name was Smt.
 Somlata Devi.
 He was a member of the Fourth and Fifth Aligarh (Lok Sabha constituency).

-He won the 1967 (Fourth) Lok Sabha Elections as an independent candidate.

-In 1971, he joined Bhartiya Kranti Dal party(lead by Shri Chaudhary Charan Singh) and fought the 1971(Fifth) Lok Sabha Elections.
-He was the only elected candidate out of 101 candidates of the party in that election.

 Education

 He studied at Gurukul Suryakund, Badaun (Vidya Bhushan), Sanskrit University, Varanasi (Shastri), and Sanskrit Association, Calcutta (Kavya and Viyakaran Tirth).